-This research encompasses the BioSynthetic Systems project developed in partnership with the Regenerative Medicine Group (Institute of Health and Biomedical Innovation), Tasmanian College of the Arts (University of Tasmania) and the Creative Industries Interactive Visual Design Discipline (Queensland University of Technology).
+This research encompasses the BioSynthetic Systems project developed in partnership with the Regenerative Medicine Group (Institute of Health and Biomedical Innovation), School of Creative Arts (University of Tasmania) and the Creative Industries Interactive Visual Design Discipline (Queensland University of Technology).

 The University of Tasmania was the first to offer studio-based art PhDs and Masters degrees by research and has a reputation as one of the premier research training institutions.
 A strong research degree culture attracts significant scholarship support and high-quality national and international candidates, guided by regular supervisor contact, research methods training, weekly critiques and twice-yearly research symposia.